-Leslie’s has teamed up with the Aquatic Safety Research Group to share important tips on how to keep kids water safe while they learn to swim.
+Leslie’s has teamed up with the Aquatic Safety Research Group to share important tips on how to keep kids safe while they learn to swim.
 The American Academy of Pediatrics recommends swimming lessons for all children starting at age 1, and it’s important to practice skills year-round.

 At Leslie’s, we are committed to pool and water safety.
 Learning to swim should be a priority for every family.
 It's an important life skill that can play a key role in helping to prevent drowning ― a top cause of death among children and adults.”

-5 Kids Water Safety Tips
+5 Water Safety Tips for Kids

 Children can begin learning to swim as early as age 1 to adjust to the water and learn safe boundaries.
-Learning how to swim can reduce the risk of drowning by 88% among children 1–4 years old, according to the National Institutes of Health, so it’s important to keep active throughout the years.
+Learning how to swim can reduce the risk of drowning by 88% among children 1–4 years old, according to the National Institutes of Health.
+It’s important to keep active throughout their formative years.

-New experiences can be frightening for any child, and it’s normal for little ones to cry the first time they are in the water.
+New experiences can be frightening for any child.
+It’s normal for little ones to cry the first time they are in the water.
 Don’t force them, and always make sure they aren’t hungry or tired when it's time to practice.

 Have designated times for swim practice apart from regular pool recreation.
 Make it fun and reinforce new skills during water play, keeping practice to 15–20 minutes to better engage kids.

-It's important to have certified learn-to-swim equipment and swim trainers to help swimmers learn to be safe in the water and feel confident while learning to swim — but remember that swim aids are never a substitute for adult supervision and formal lessons.
+It's important to have certified learn-to-swim equipment and swim trainers to help swimmers learn to be safe in the water and feel confident while learning to swim.
+But remember that swim aids are never a substitute for adult supervision and formal lessons.

 “Our team and Leslie’s share a mission to make sure every child learns how to swim,” said Dr. Tom Griffiths, president and founder of the Aquatic Safety Research Group.
-“We hope these tips will help keep kids water safe as they become strong, confident swimmers — a skill that may one day save their lives.”
+“We hope these tips will help keep kids water-safe as they become strong, confident swimmers — a skill that may one day save their lives.”